• This section is for roleplays only.

 -CHIEF-

 Momentarily distracted by Ches’s sudden arrival, Chief’s sharp ears caught a high-pitched yelp from Chive.
 Instantly alert, the massive Kangal spun toward the brush where the curious pup had wandered off.
-Without hesitation, Chief charged through the foliage, his muscular frame moving with urgency.
+Without hesitation, Chief charged through the foliage, moving with urgency.
 The scene that greeted him made his blood boil, a raccoon had latched onto Chive.

 A ferocious growl erupted from deep within Chief's chest, a sound that sent shivers through the air.
 He launched himself forward, jaws clamping down on the raccoon’s back with a force that left no room for mercy.
 The startled creature released Chive instantly, its claws flailing as Chief shook it with violent precision, his powerful frame swinging the intruder like a ragdoll.
 With a final, brutal toss, the raccoon collided with a nearby tree and lay still, its body limp.
 Most likely paralyzed due to the impact of the dog's canines on it's spine.